Cégep de Saint-Jérôme

-The CEGEP of Saint-Jérôme or Cégep de Saint-Jérôme (CSTJ) in French is a post-secondary education school in the Laurentides region of province of Quebec.
-There's three campuses affiliated to the CSTJ, the main one is located at Saint-Jérôme.
-The two others are in Mont-Tremblant and Mont-Laurier.
+The CEGEP of Saint-Jérôme (French: Cégep de Saint-Jérôme (CSTJ)) is a post-secondary education school in the Laurentides region of province of Quebec, Canada.
+There are three campuses affiliated to the CSTJ, the main one is located at Saint-Jérôme; the two others are in Mont-Tremblant and Mont-Laurier.

 History

 The college traces its origins to the merger of several institutions which became public ones in 1967, when the Quebec system of CEGEPs was created.
 The building had been a Catholic school directed by the sisters of Saint Anne.
 The Cégep de Saint-Jérôme gained its independence in 1970.
 At its start it had two wings, wing A built in 1929 and wing B built in 1963.
 In the 1970s, three new wings were constructed.
 In 2007, a new wing was constructed for the Centre d'études universitaires des Laurentides, a branch campus of the Université du Québec en Outaouais.
 In 2017, the K wing has been inaugurated to respond to the growing number of students in the college.